-Michelle Wu is billed for an extra month of AT&T service.
+Michelle Wu’s final AT&T bill includes an extra month of service.
 She pays it, hoping to get refunded.
 But the money never comes.
 Now what?
 “Her final AT&T bill is much too high.
 Where’s her refund?”

 Anita Bah’s mother can’t get her cell phone to work.
 Now she wants to switch to a new wireless carrier.
 If only it were so easy.

 “Mom’s cell phone doesn’t work — why won’t Verizon release her?”

 Ralph Lagergren’s cell phone “protection” won’t protect him when he tries to invoke a buyback clause.
 Is he out of luck?

 “Help!
 I’m having a disconnect with my cell phone insurance”